Mozartted/Todomvc/README.md

 ### The backend
-The backend is created using node and mongoDb, basically the backend only collects data from the angular https and then save these data to the mongoDb, It also retrieves information, i.e data from the database and then delivers a response for $https to work with.
+The backend is created using node and mongoDb, basically the backend only collects data from the angular https via  and then save these data to the mongoDb, It also retrieves information, i.e data from the database and then delivers a response for $https to work with.

 ### Featured.